kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-DigitalOcean.md

 **Voila, you have your own JATOS server.**

+DigitalOcean charges you by second.
+So if you want to create a new JATOS server because something went wrong, just _Destroy_ the old one and start over.

-Although usually not necessary, you can also access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP from the email).
-Use the password from the email.
+Although usually not necessary, you can also access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP).
+Use the password you entered during creation of the Droplet.
 The first time you will be asked to change your password.

 ## Deleting your server

-[Deleting the server is straightforward](https://www.digitalocean.com/docs/droplets/how-to/delete/).
-In DigitalOcean, in the left menu of your Droplet choose _Destroy_.
-DigitalOcean charges you by second.
-So if you want to create a new JATOS server because something went wrong, just _Destroy_ the old one and start over.
+Deleting the server is straightforward.
+In DigitalOcean, go to your Droplet -> in the left menu of your Droplet choose _Destroy_.

 Now, you might want to use a nicer address than an IP and add some encryption-safety with HTTPS to your server - then read on.